stepan-sapunkov/financial-ml-notes/drafts/regimes/readme.md

 ## Market Regimes for Bitcoin with GMM, HMM, and TCN-HMM

 In the previous backtesting discussion, I mentioned that using a single model, even with a walk-forward validation scheme, can still be a weak idea.
-The reason is simple: the relationship between features and the target may change over time.
+The relationship between features and the target may change over time.

 For example, after the transition to electric vehicles, car prices may start depending more on rare-earth metals than before.
 In financial markets, the same idea appears naturally: the market can move through different regimes, and each regime may require its own model.